-There are five requirements for entrance into the B.Ed. secondary stream.

-a) Major Subject Field
+There are five requirements for entrance into the B.Ed. secondary stream. a) Major Subject Field b) Minor Subject Field c) Social Studies

 A minimum of at least 30 credit hours of university coursework in one discipline of a subject field taught in Nova Scotia secondary schools.
 A maximum of 6 credit hours of cognate university coursework may be included in fulfillment of this requirement.